Lurk (TV series): Scriptwriting

-The original novel Latent was less than 20,000 words long.
-Jiang Wei spent 10 months adapting it into a 30-episode television drama script.During the creation process, Jiang Wei also put a lot of effort into making the drama stand out.
-He added many lighthearted and humorous elements to the tense and thrilling espionage story, aiming to give the series a unique character.
+The original novel Lurk was less than 20,000 characters long.
+Jiang Wei spent 10 months adapting it into a 30-episode television drama script.
+During the creation process, Jiang Wei also put a lot of effort into making the drama stand out.
+He added many light-hearted and humorous elements to the tense and thrilling espionage story, aiming to give the series a unique character.

 Reception

 Lurk was a critical and commercial hit.
 Viewers praised its storyline and character development, and consider the show a departure from other spy stories seen on Chinese television and movies.
 The series was rated highly, and was called "a milestone in Chinese television productions".

-Lurk is a story about faith, blending elements of humor, romance, suspense, and mental battles.
-It focuses on portraying the struggles and sacrifices of underground agents during a special historical period, leaving the audience thoroughly satisfied.
+Lurk's central theme is faith, blending elements of humor, romance, suspense, and mental battles.
+It focuses on portraying the struggles and sacrifices of underground agents during a special historical period.

-Besides the outstanding performance of the main characters, the supporting roles also stood out: the cunning Station Chief Wu, the brave Ma Kui, the sinister and petty Lu Qiaoshan, and the ruthless Li Ya all played important supporting roles.
+Besides the lauded performance of the main characters, the supporting roles also received appraisal: the cunning Station Chief Wu, the brave Ma Kui, the sinister and petty Lu Qiaoshan, and the ruthless Li Ya.